 Gold was first found in the Caribou area in 1967, with first recorded production in 1869.
 Past production indicates the property was mined to a vertical depth of 240 meters producing a totals of 108,250 oz of gold from material with an average grade of 13 g/t gold.
 Some highlights include:

-- Using a statistical grade cap for gold of 47 g/t (to compensate for nugget effect) the Historical Estimate for the Caribou Gold Property is 350,305 tonnes grading 5.83 g/t gold, or 67,425 ounces of gold; and
+Using a statistical grade cap for gold of 47 g/t (to compensate for nugget effect) the Historical Estimate for the Caribou Gold Property is 350,305 tonnes grading 5.83 g/t gold, or 67,425 ounces of gold.

 The reader is cautioned that a qualified person has not done sufficient work to classify this Historical Estimate as current resources and Osprey is not treating this Historical Estimate as a current mineral resource.
 While this estimate was prepared in accordance with National Instrument 43-101 and the “Canadian Institute of Mining, Metallurgy and Petroleum Standards on Mineral Resources and Mineral Reserves Definition Guidelines” in effect at the time, there is no guarantee that it would be consistent with current standards and it should not be regarded as consistent with current standards.
 The Historical Estimate is relevant to obtain a reference to mineral potential present on the property.
 The Company has not undertaken any verification of the historical data upon which the historical estimates are based on.